Viiic98/holbertonschool-zero_day/js/README.md

-This is the js session
+This is the js files